 Taking the hot air out of your cable bill

 It’s been so ingrained in us that cable TV is no longer seen as a luxury, but a need.
 Yet maybe your soaring cable bill has made you think twice.
-Here’s a couple ideas to cut back and save:
+Here are a couple of ideas to cut back and save:

 Some have even got pretty inventive.
 Just do a search on Youtube for videos on how to make your very own HD TV antenna.
 I’ve never tried it myself, but a friend of mine went this route and says he gets about 20 HD channels for free!
 Some are even ditching cable for Netflix.
 Although in Canada, at least, the selection is still pretty lame.
 I’ve looked at that many times, but to me even paying $7.99 for shows I don’t want to watch is $8.01 too much.
 But to each their own.